10 Must-Have Books About Sports Cards

 Part memoir, part cardboard history, Josh Wilker connects with his heroes from the 1970s to make sense of life.
 Starting out as a blog, Wilker's honest and often funny writing shines.
 The book combines nostalgia, personal reflections and player profiles all into one great read.

-2008 Standard Catalog of Baseball Cards
+Great Book of Baseball Cards